JeffTadashi/recipes/mains/scallion-soy-oil.md

 Add sugar and soy sauce, bring to boil just to dissolve sugar.

 Store in a mason jar with the green onion pieces.

+## New idea (PENDING TASTING)

+2022-08-28

+- 1 inch green onions
+- Save greens (1/3 of top), to blend fresh
+- used 5 big/normal green onions
+- All was blended